-- Have an escape plan in mind. - If you are outside a building near the threat, go to the nearest cover immediately. - If you are inside the building and you are confident you know the shooter's location and have a clear path to an exit, evacuate immediately, and take others with you if possible. - Prevent others from entering the building. - Keep your hands empty and visible and follow all instructions from police. - Tell police anything you know about the shooter (location, weapons, etc).
+- Have an escape plan in mind. - If you are outside a building near the threat, go to the nearest cover immediately. - If you are inside the building and you are confident you know the shooter's location and have a clear path to an exit, evacuate immediately, and take others with you if possible. - Prevent others from entering the building. - Keep your hands empty and visible and follow all instructions from police. - Tell police o If you are inside a building and the shooter(s) location is unknown, the safest option is normally to barricade: